-4.4 Runway Alternation and Arrivals out of Alternation
+3.4 Runway Alternation and Arrivals out of Alternation

 During the day, and when on westerly operations, Heathrow uses a procedure known as runway alternation.
-This is to provide local communities living under the final approach into the airport with periods of relief from aircraft noise.
-Local residents place great importance on the alternation system at Heathrow and every effort is made to adhere to it.
+This is to provide local communities living under final approach paths with periods of relief from aircraft noise.
+Local residents place great importance on the alternation system at Heathrow, and every effort is made to adhere to it.

-The alternation pattern means that for part of the day one runway is used for landings and the other for take-offs, then halfway through the day at 15:00, the runways are switched over.
+The alternation pattern means that for part of the day, one runway is used for landings and the other for take-offs, then halfway through the day at 15:00, the runways are switched over.

-On easterly operations, Heathrow does not alternate the runways at 15:00 because of the legacy of the 'Cranford Agreement' which prevented use of the northern runway for departures during the day.
-Although the Cranford Agreement has now ended, Heathrow needs to undertake works to the airport's infrastructure before runway alternation on easterly operations will be possible during full operations and this will also require a formal airspace change, both of which require endorsements under regulatory approvals processes.
+On easterly operations, Heathrow does not alternate the runways at 15:00 because of the legacy of the historic Cranford Agreement which prevented use of the northern runway for departures during the day.
+Although the Cranford Agreement has now ended, Heathrow needs to undertake works to the airport's infrastructure before runway alternation on easterly operations will be possible during full operations, and this will also require a formal Airspace Change Proposal - both of which require endorsements under the associated regulatory approvals processes.